kuzzleio/kuzzle-plugin-socketio/README.md

 # How to create a plugin

-See [Kuzzle documentation](https://github.com/kuzzleio/kuzzle/blob/master/docs/plugins.md) about plugin for more information about how to create your own plugin.
+See [Kuzzle plugins documentation](http://kuzzle.io/guide/#plugins) for more information about how to create your own plugin.

 # About Kuzzle

-For UI and linked objects developers, [Kuzzle](https://github.com/kuzzleio/kuzzle) is an open-source solution that handles all the data management
+For UI and linked objects developers, [Kuzzle](https://kuzzle.io) is an open-source solution that handles all the data management
 (CRUD, real-time storage, search, high-level features, etc).

-[Kuzzle](https://github.com/kuzzleio/kuzzle) features are accessible through a secured API.
-It can be used through a large choice of protocols such as REST, Websocket or Message Queuing protocols.